opentelekomcloud-docs/cloud-search-service/umn/source/faqs/how_to_access_kibana_from_elb.rst

 Script to Configure ELB to be able to access CSS Kibana Dashboard in https mode.
-This Script will create a Dedicated Loadbalancer with a HTTPS Listener which will be forwarding the trafiic to css nodes at 5601 port in order to access Kibana Dashboard.
+This Script will create a Dedicated Loadbalancer with a HTTPS Listener which will be forwarding the traffic to CSS nodes at 5601 port in order to access Kibana Dashboard.

 ``Download`` :download:`Script </_static/script.py>`

-Installing Dependancy
+Installing Dependency
 ---------------------

 The script depends on ``otcextensions`` library.